LambdaTest/documentation/docs/netlify-integration-with-lambdatest.md

 1. A LambdaTest account.
 If you don't have an account, [sign up for free](https://accounts.lambdatest.com/dashboard).

-2. Your project should already be setup in Netlify.
+2. You need to have a site deployed in your Netlify account.

 ## Steps to Setup the Netlify Plugin

-### Step 1: Configure your Netlify with LambdaTest
+### Step 1: Configure your LambdaTest Integration on Netlify Dashboard

 - Go to your Netlify Dashboard.